ShakirMahmud/B5-Assignment-1/README.md

 * Cannot be reopened/merged like interfaces
 * Can be use both in primitive types and non-primitive types

-> 🔹 In modern TypeScript, both are powerful — and largely interchangeable — but interfaces tend to be favored for defining objects.

 ---

 ## 2. Union & Intersection Types in TypeScript